JTSDK/jtsdk64-tools-msys2/README.md

 # JTSDK64 MSYS2 Script Installation

-Installation of of the JTSDK64 MSYS2 Scripts should be performed after you have launched the MSYS2 Console at least once prior to attempting the installation.
+Installation of of the JTSDK64 MSYS2 Scripts should be performed after you have launched the MSYS2 Console at least once prior to attempting this installation.

 ## Provides